pushsecurity/saas-attacks/README.md

 ## The SaaS attacks matrix

-We’ve taken inspiration from the MITRE Att&ck framework (certainly intended as the sincerest form of flattery), but wanted to make a conscious break away from the endpoint-focused Att&ck techniques and instead focus on techniques that are SaaS-first.
+We’ve taken inspiration from the MITRE ATT&CK framework (certainly intended as the sincerest form of flattery), but wanted to make a conscious break away from the endpoint-focused ATT&CK techniques and instead focus on techniques that are SaaS-first.
 In fact, none of these techniques touch endpoints or customer networks - so we’re calling them networkless attacks.

 | Reconnaissance | Initial Access | Execution | Persistence | Privilege Escalation | Defense Evasion | Credential Access | Discovery | Lateral Movement | Exfiltration |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |